sk335577/sksi-mvc-framework/README.md

 Just another Simple, Micro, Lightweight MVC framework.

 # Introduction
-"SKSI MVC Framework" is a simple php framework which follows MVC design pattern.
+"SK Stupid Idiot MVC Framework" is a simple php framework which follows MVC design pattern.
 It can be used to develop small and medium web applications or websites.

 # Features
 - MVC